 Succession planning is a crucial consideration for mixed-nationality couples residing in the UK, given the complexities of international estate planning.
-With assets potentially spanning multiple countries, navigating cross-border inheritance rules can be daunting.
+With assets potentially spanning multiple countries and differing rules on domicile, taxation, and inheritance, navigating cross-border inheritance rules requires careful thought and specialist advice.

-Under Section 18 of the Inheritance Tax Act 1984, transfers between spouses and civil partners are exempt from inheritance tax.
-However, this exemption is limited for UK-domiciled individuals transferring assets to a non-domiciled spouse or civil partner.
+Under UK law, transfers between spouses and civil partners are normally exempt from inheritance tax (IHT).
+However, this exemption is limited when a UK-domiciled individual transfers assets to a non-UK-domiciled spouse or civil partner — in that situation, the exempt amount is capped at the nil rate band (currently £325,000), unless the non-domiciled spouse elects to be treated as UK-domiciled for IHT purposes.
 We will explore these intricacies and provide clarity on protecting your family’s assets.

 Key Takeaways

-- Recognise the importance of international estate planning in managing cross-border assets.
+- Recognise the importance of international estate planning in managing cross-border assets effectively.

-- Identify strategies for protecting family assets in complex succession planning scenarios.
+- Identify strategies — including lifetime trusts, Wills, and domicile elections — for protecting family assets in complex succession planning scenarios.

-- Consider the tax implications of transferring assets between spouses or civil partners.
+- Consider the tax implications of transferring assets between spouses or civil partners with different domicile statuses.

 Understanding Mixed-Nationality Couples

 As the number of mixed-nationality couples in the UK grows, so does the need for tailored estate planning advice.
-Mixed-nationality couples face a unique set of challenges when it comes to managing their assets and planning for the future.
+These couples face a unique set of challenges when it comes to managing their assets and planning for the future — challenges that go well beyond what a standard UK-only estate plan addresses.

 Definition and Significance

-Mixed-nationality couples are those where one spouse is a UK citizen, and the other holds citizenship of a different country.
-This mix of nationalities can complicate estate planning due to differences in legal systems and tax regulations.
-For instance, cross-border inheritance rules can apply when assets are located in different countries or when the couple resides in a country different from their citizenship.
+Mixed-nationality couples are those where one spouse holds UK citizenship (or is UK-domiciled) and the other holds citizenship of a different country or is domiciled elsewhere.
+This mix of nationalities — and more importantly, domiciles — can complicate estate planning due to differences in legal systems, tax regulations, and forced heirship rules.
+Cross-border inheritance rules come into play when assets are located in different countries, when spouses have different domicile statuses, or when the couple’s country of residence differs from their country of domicile.

 Demographics of Mixed-Nationality Couples

-Data suggests that mixed-nationality families, particularly those with one U.S. citizen spouse, face significant planning repercussions due to U.S. citizenship-based taxation.
-When such couples live and work outside the U.S., they are subject to multiple countries’ tax rules, complicating their financial and estate planning.
+Mixed-nationality families face significant planning complications, particularly where one spouse has connections to a country with citizenship-based taxation (such as the US) or a country with forced heirship rules (such as France, Spain, or many Middle Eastern nations).
+When such couples live and work in the UK, they may be subject to multiple countries’ tax rules simultaneously, complicating both their financial and estate planning.
 For more information on the implications of inheritance tax in the UK, couples can refer to resources like Inheritance Tax Limit in the UK.

 Legal Framework Governing Inheritance

 Understanding the legal framework governing inheritance is essential for couples with different nationalities living in the UK.
-The complexities of inheritance laws can significantly impact how assets are distributed upon death, making it crucial for mixed-nationality couples to be well-informed.
+The complexities of inheritance laws can significantly impact how assets are distributed upon death, making it crucial for mixed-nationality couples to be well-informed about both UK rules and the rules of any other relevant jurisdictions.

 UK Inheritance Laws